jrecchia1029/modern-networks/docs/hitless-upgrades/hitless-upgrades-in-campus.md

 During a SSU the control plane of the switch does go offline.
 However, the last known forwarding state for the switch is preserved through the upgrade and all forwarding decisions are based off of that state.
 This means that all devices that were connected to a switch prior to kicking off an SSU will operate as normal when the control plane goes offline.
 New addresses will not be learned while the control plane is offline though so new devices connecting to a switch undergoing SSU will not be able to connect to the network until the upgrade is complete.

-#### How To
+#### Performing the Upgrade
 Check [https://www.arista.com/en/um-eos/eos-smart-system-upgrade](https://www.arista.com/en/um-eos/eos-smart-system-upgrade) for step-by-step instructions

 **High Level Overview**

-- Check the SSU process compatibility (see Platforms Supported and Features Supported - Verify with Account Team with any questions.)
+1. Check the SSU process compatibility (see Platforms Supported and Features Supported - Verify with Account Team with any questions.)
-- Prepare switch for upgrade.
+2. Prepare switch for upgrade.
-- Disable unsupported features.
+3. Disable unsupported features.
-- Check the CPU for any unexpected traffic.
+4. Check the CPU for any unexpected traffic.
-- If spanning tree is enabled, check that all edge ports are configured as such and that the spanning tree agent is restartable.
+5. If spanning tree is enabled, check that all edge ports are configured as such and that the spanning tree agent is restartable.
-- Check to see that there are no flapping interfaces.
+6. Check to see that there are no flapping interfaces.
-- Transfer image file to the switch using "install source" command.
+7. Transfer image file to the switch using "install source" command.
 (Note: "install source" does more optimizations to the image to make it efficient for the switch.)
-- Modify boot-config file to point to the desired image file.
+8. Modify boot-config file to point to the desired image file.
-- Start the SSU process (`reload fast-boot`).
+9. Start the SSU process (`reload fast-boot`).
-- Verify that switch is running the new image.
+10. Verify that switch is running the new image.

 #### Requirements
 ##### Platform Compatability